anhnguyendepocen/abm-social_complexity/README.md

 Using this model, environmental circumscription can be simulated by decreasing the amount of land resources (habitable land), while leaving the number of competing social groups constant.

-The model was used to test the following hypothesis: an increase of habitable land in the modelled artificial landscape also increases the time (measured in time-steps) required for one social group to subjugate all other groups in the simulation, and for social complexity to emerge.

-A short summary of the research project, that this model is the result of, can be found in [3].

 ## HOW IT WORKS

 The model has the following key parameters: